whhsu2/whhsu2.github.io/_posts/2020-08-30-How-does-stripe-fit-in-the-payment-stack.md

-# How does Stripe fit in the Payment Stack

 Stripe is a payment API company that is founded by Irish entrepreneur brothers John and Patrick Collison.
 Stripe has became extremely popular by building a payment infrastructure that is developer centric.
 Its customers include companies such as Shopify and Lyft.

 In this article I will explain